Finding the Right Attorney

 I hope this discussion sheds some light on these questions for the members.
 The best advice I can offer is to find an attorney with a solid reputation for skill, knowledge, diligence and honesty and spend time discussing the situation with them to gain an understanding of what you can expect from them, and what they will be expected to do for you.

 Closing editorial note: First, a big thank you to Attorney James Fleming for his insights into various aspects of legal representation.
 Interestingly, Jim started with the Network as an affiliated attorney for our Minnesota members.
-Later, he agreed to serve on our advisory board, and has now become pivotal to development of a Continuing Legal Education program (slated to launch in 2012) through which we will provide training for attorneys in the subject matter he identified earlier as important to the lawyer who will defend use of deadly force cases.
+Later, he agreed to serve on our advisory board, and was pivotal to development of a Continuing Legal Education program that operated in 2013-14 through which we provided training for attorneys in the subject matter he identified earlier as important to the lawyer who will defend use of deadly force cases.